Buda Castle: St Stephen's Chapel

 St Stephen's Chapel, known before as St. Sigismund Chapel, or Castle Church (Szent Zsigmond-kápolna, Vártemplom) was the chapel royal in the western end of this wing, which had no façades, only a door opening onto Lions Court (through an antechamber).
 Construction was finished in 1768 and the church was consecrated in 1769.
-The ground plan was drawn by Nicolaus Pacassi, with the interior was designed by his follower, Franz Anton Hillebrandt.
+The ground plan was drawn by Nicolò Pacassi, with the interior was designed by his follower, Franz Anton Hillebrandt.
 The ground plan followed a typical "violin" form favoured in the Baroque church architecture of Central Europe at that time.
 It had a rectangular chancel and a nave with four bays for side altars.
 On the first and the second floors two oratories opened into the chancel and a two-storey high gallery was situated above the entrance.
 In 1777–78 a new door was opened in the first side bay to give access to the new chapel of the Holy Right.
 An engraving from 1771 to 1780 shows the original interior design in its completed form: double pilasters, windows with segmental arches, stucco and false marble decoration, double oratory windows and a doorway with a stucco veil drawn aside by flying putti.
 The church was slightly rebuilt by Hauszmann, who demolished the Chapel of the Holy Right in 1899 and built a new chapel for the relic behind the chancel (converting a small recess).
 This chapel was decorated with the golden Venetian mosaics of Károly Lotz.
 A new Neo-Baroque main altar was built in the church in 1899.

 20th-century photos testify that the church survived in its Baroque form until the war.
 During a siege, the vaults of the church partially collapsed and the furniture was plundered.
 The Castle Church was left decaying for more than a decade.
 In 1957 the remaining two vaults collapsed, and the church was totally destroyed and converted to exhibition spaces.
 The altar table was rescued and re-erected in Pilisvörösvár in 1957.
 The Lotz mosaics from the Chapel of the Holy Right were also rescued and re-assembled in Balatonalmádi.